brevzin/brevzin.github.io/_posts/2023-01-02-rust-cpp-format.md

 std::println("{::%Y-%m-%d}", dates);
 ```

 But in Rust, for the chrono time point, this isn't a format specifier.
-We had to do this other function call.
-So we need a new mechanism to be able to pass this in.
+We had to do this whole other function call to get that behavior.
+So we need a new mechanism to solve this problem.
 The `itertools` crate provides this for us under the name `format_with`:

 ```rust
 println!(